chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Replace-by-Fee and Standards

 **Replace-by-Fee (RBF)** is a feature that allows users to increase the fee on an unconfirmed transaction.
 Defined in BIP-125, **opt-in RBF** lets a sender mark a transaction as replaceable, giving them the option to rebroadcast it with a higher fee to ensure faster confirmation during network congestion.
+Since Core v24, nodes can optionally enable **full-RBF** via the `mempoolfullrbf` flag; replacement behavior can therefore differ by peer and pool.
 Another network feature is the **OP_RETURN opcode**, which allows users to embed a small amount of arbitrary data in a transaction.
-Bitcoin Core v30 removes the historical 80-byte relay cap; default policy allows OP_RETURN outputs up to nearly 4 MB, though peers/miners may set tighter limits.
-This is policy, not consensus, and behavior can vary by node and over time.
+In 2025, Bitcoin Core v30's default policy removes the historical 80-byte relay cap; from v30 onward, default policy allows OP_RETURN outputs up to nearly 4 MB.
+Earlier Core releases retain their prior defaults, and peers/miners can set tighter limits.
+These are relay/policy settings, not consensus, and behavior can vary by node version and operator policy over time.

-Policy differs across nodes/miners; some run full-RBF, so replacement behavior can vary by peer and over time.

 ### Taproot and Advanced Features